Table of Contents:

 Can you believe that God did draw a line in the sand but Hitler made a conscious decision to proceed with his plans?

-This is not fiction or myth, but it is the truth and comes from a (non-Christian) documentary “The Nazis: A Warning From History – Hitler’s Path To War” [i].
+This is not fiction or myth, but it is the truth and comes from a (non-Christian) documentary “The Nazis: A Warning From History – Hitler’s Path To War” 1

-In late summer, 1939, Adolf Hitler withdrew to the Berghof in the Obersalzberg – in the Bavarian Alps near Berchtesgaden, Bavaria, Germany.
+In the late summer, of 1939, Adolf Hitler withdrew to the Berghof in the Obersalzberg – in the Bavarian Alps near Berchtesgaden, Bavaria, Germany.

 He was trying to weigh up all the possible outcomes if he gave the order to attack Poland – how would Britain, France and Russia react?